-The Tahoe-LAFS CLI commands use a similar path syntax to scp and rsync - an optional ALIAS: prefix, followed by the pathname or filename.
-Some commands (like "tahoe cp") use the lack of an alias to mean that you want to refer to a local file, instead of something from the Tahoe-LAFS file store.
+The Tahoe-LAFS CLI commands use the same path syntax as scp and rsync-an optional ALIAS: prefix, followed by the pathname or filename.
+Some commands (like "tahoe cp") use the lack of an alias to mean that you want to refer to a local file, instead of something from the Tahoe-LAFS filesystem.
 Another way to indicate this is to start the pathname with "./", "~/", "~username/", or "/".
-On Windows, aliases cannot be a single character, so that it is possible to distinguish a path relative to an alias from a path starting with a local drive specifier.